Articles categorized as: link to Precaution Advocacy index

 Posted: August 28, 2004

 Most of this long column is addressed to risk communicators whose goal is to keep their audience unconcerned.
 So naturally they’d rather not talk about awful but unlikely worst case scenarios.
 The column details their reluctance even to mention worst case scenarios, and their tendency when they finally get around to discussing them to do so over-reassuringly.
 It explains why this is unwise – why people (especially outraged people) tend to overreact to worst case scenarios when the available information is scanty or over-reassuring.
 Then the column lists 25 guidelines for explaining worst case scenarios properly.
-Finally, a post-script addresses the opposite problem.
+Finally, a postscript addresses the opposite problem.
 Suppose you’re not trying to reassure people about worst case scenarios; you’re trying to warn them.
 How can you do that more effectively?

 • When People Are “Under-Reacting” to Risk